wballard/VariableSky/api.markdown

 place where you move data coming in from the server into the UI framework you are using.

+When this event fires `snapshot` is identical to `val`.

 #### save
 Event is fired after `save` reaches the server, and local data is updated, after `data`.
 This is interesting becuase other connected clients and servers may be updating data.
-This event gives you the chance to compare against the last value in `data` if needed.

 |Parameter|Notes|
 |---------|-----|
 |snapshot|A plain old JavaScript value, returned from Variable Sky.|

 #### remove
-Event is fired when after `remove` reaches the server.
+Event is fired after `remove` reaches the server.

 |Parameter|Notes|
 |---------|-----|